samfundev/SengledTools/README.md

 ### Troubleshooting quick actions

-- Start the local HTTP setup server so the bulb can fetch MQTT settings:
+- Start the local HTTP setup server so the bulb can fetch MQTT settings (use `--broker-ip` to force a specific broker IP — most likely your PC or wherever your broker is running):
   ```
-  python fake_sengled_server.py
+  python fake_sengled_server.py --broker-ip 192.168.0.100
   ```

 - Factory reset options: